mcdonc/.nixconfig/videos/replacingoverlays/script.rst

       };

-- Some folks pass down "bare" ``inputs`` as ``specialArgs`` but here we do some preprocessing by importing the unstabel and 22.11 nixpkgs with special flags so we needn't do it in downstream modules.
+- Some folks pass down "bare" ``inputs`` as ``specialArgs`` but here we do some preprocessing by importing the unstable and 22.11 nixpkgs with special flags so we needn't do it in downstream modules.
 We pass in ``inputs`` as a key just in case we need it anyway.